Where the Republican presidential candidates stand on Israel, Ukraine and China

 - An aggressive critic of U.S. aid in the war, Vivek Ramaswamy said he was "absolutely unpersuaded" by calls for more funding for Ukraine.
 He's been critical of the Kyiv government and suggested Ukraine cede some of its territory to Russia to end the war.

 - Former President Donald Trump, once impeached over his conduct in a phone call with Ukraine's president, has been cagey about whether he would continue military aid to Ukraine.
-He argues the war is more important for Europe – and therefore they should be carrying more of the financial burden.
-He has also called on congressional Republicans to withhold military support until the Biden administration cooperates with their investigations into the president and his son's business dealings.
+He argues that the war is more important for Europe — and therefore it should be carrying more of the financial burden.
+He has also called on congressional Republicans to withhold military support until the Biden administration cooperates with its investigations into the president and his son's business dealings.

 Should the U.S. sever economic ties with China?